talentlessguy/awesome-node-esm/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A curated list of Node.js Native ESM modules and resources.
+A curated list of Node.js modules with native ESM support and resources about ES Modules in Node.js.

 ## Contents